liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/04-customizing-model-entities-with-model-hints.markdown

 # Customizing Model Entities With Model Hints [](id=customizing-model-entities-with-model-hints)

 Once you've used Service Builder to define model entities, you may want to further refine how users enter that data.
 For example, model hints can define a calendar field where only future dates should be selectable.
-They provide a single place to specify entity data restrictions and other formatting.
+Model hints provide a single place to specify entity data restrictions and other formatting.

 You define model hints in a file called `portlet-model-hints.xml`.
 If your